pinata-llc/parcel-plugin-elm-svg/README.md

 PRs and Issues are welcome!

-Bugs or Feature Requests related to the parcel plugin must be raised in [this repository](https://github.com/pinata-llc/parcel-plugin-elm-svg).
+Bugs and Feature Requests related to the parcel plugin must be raised in [this repository](https://github.com/pinata-llc/parcel-plugin-elm-svg).

 If your assets are not getting converted to Elm functions properly, the problem is likely to exist in [svg2elm](https://github.com/pinata-llc/svg2elm) instead.
 For example, if your generated Elm module does not compile, or the Svg does not look as it should, please raise your PR or issue in the [svg2elm](https://github.com/pinata-llc/svg2elm) repository.